CLASSIFICATION NO. 724

 REQUIRED KNOWLEDGE AND SKILLS

-Thorough knowledge of: Principles and practices of human resources and personnel administration, including recruitment, selection, classification, compensation, training, cultural competency related to personnel matters, labor relations and benefit administration; principles and practices of public administration; participative management theories; operations, services, and activities of human resource information systems; methods of data generation, data collection, and database management; methods and techniques of statistical research and analysis; applicable Federal, State and local personnel and EEO laws and case law, rules, regulations, codes and ordinances; public sector diversity models; intercultural mediation techniques; County government organization and operations; human resource information systems and devices as they apply to performing business and systems analysis; principles and techniques of supervision; principles of program planning and project management.
+Thorough knowledge of: Principles and practices of human resources and personnel administration; principles and methods of systems analysis, including business process analysis tools and methods; principles and practices of public administration; participative management theories; operations, services, and activities of human resource information systems; methods of data generation, data collection, and database management; methods and techniques of statistical research and analysis; applicable Federal, State and local personnel and EEO laws and case law, rules, regulations, codes and ordinances; applicable collective bargaining agreements; public sector diversity models; intercultural mediation techniques; County government organization and operations; human resource information systems and devices as they apply to performing business and systems analysis; principles and techniques of supervision; principles of program planning and project management.

-Skill to: Develop and present program plans and goals; plan and implement installations and maintenance of systems and applications software; analyze and evaluate business needs and develop, recommend and implement appropriate business automation solutions; identify, diagnose and resolve system software problems; reason and think logically; collect, compile and analyze complex information; analyze and resolve problems and prepare recommended course of action; prepare clear and concise reports; communicate effectively, both orally and in writing; investigate, interview and mediate complaints and concerns; exercise tact and diplomacy in dealing with sensitive, complex and confidential human resource issues and employee issues; extrapolate intercultural variances; de-escalate and minimize risk and exposure; direct staff in continuous efforts to improve quality productivity and effectiveness; facilitate and lead meetings with business process owners and stakeholders to develop cooperative decisions and negotiate understanding and agreement; incorporate team participation in decision making; respond to changes desired by citizens and County staff; establish and maintain effective working relationships with employees, applicants, union officials and the public; facilitate group process; interpret and explain personnel laws, policies and programs; operate standard PC software packages, computer keyboard and related tools; develop queries, spreadsheets and reports..
+Skill to: Develop and present program plans and goals; plan and implement installations and maintenance of systems and applications software; analyze and evaluate business needs and develop, recommend and implement appropriate business automation solutions; identify, diagnose and resolve system software problems; reason and think logically; collect, compile and analyze complex business processes and information; analyze and resolve problems and prepare recommended course of action; prepare clear, concise and accurate documentation and reports; communicate effectively, both orally and in writing; investigate, interview and mediate complaints and concerns; exercise tact and diplomacy in dealing with sensitive, complex and confidential human resource information and employee issues; extrapolate intercultural variances; de-escalate and minimize risk and exposure ; direct staff in continuous efforts to improve quality productivity and effectiveness; facilitate and lead meetings with business process owners and stakeholders to develop cooperative decisions and negotiate understanding and agreement; incorporate team participation in decision making; respond to changes desired by citizens and County staff; establish and maintain effective working relationships with employees, applicants, union officials and the public; facilitate group process; interpret and explain personnel and related laws, policies and programs; operate standard PC software packages, computer keyboard and related tools; develop queries, spreadsheets and reports..

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license, and possess and maintain an acceptable driving record throughout the course of employment.